 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-Skillet Chicken Pot Pie is the best one-pan meal to come out of a skillet in a long time.
-The puff pastry crust tops off a rich and creamy filling that is both easy and quick to make.
-It's the ultimate comfort food!
+Southern Chicken Pot Pie is the best one-pan meal to come out of a skillet in a long time.
+The puff pastry crust tops off a rich and creamy filling that bakes in just 30 minutes!

-There are as many chicken pot pie recipes out there as you can imagine, but none are as fast and tasty as this recipe.
+- There are many southern chicken pot pie recipes out there, but none are as fast and tasty as this one.
 It comes in handy when you're trying to get dinner on the table in a jiffy.

-Friends tell me this is the best homemade chicken pot pie they've ever tasted because the filling is so amazing.
+- Folks say this is the best homemade chicken pot pie they've ever tasted because the creamy filling is so delicious.
 It's not made with milk or stock, so it doesn't ooze out of the crust.
 It's so thick you can cut it like a slice of pie!

-Clean up is also easy because everything is mixed and baked in one cast iron skillet.
+- Clean up is easy because everything is mixed and baked in one cast iron skillet.

-- puff pastry - bakes quickly into a yummy crust
+- puff pastry - bakes quickly into a flaky crust

-- cream of chicken soup - creates the filling
+- can of cream of chicken soup - creates the chicken pot pie filling

 - steamed mixed vegetables - cuts the baking time